We Welcome Your Application to Join Us!

 8 nights of backcountry camping with no access to bathroom facilities.

 9 nights of frontcountry camping.
 Campground facilities will vary and may have flush toilets and showers.

 2 nights in private indoor accommodations.Itinerary may vary by group and is subject to change.

 "I loved the close bonds and friendships we formed with everyone in the group.
 There really is nothing like getting to enjoy an amazing hike with people you've grown close to. "

 Warner, New Hampshire

 "The leaders were amazing.
 Adam came home exhausted, empowered, and inspired. "

 What is the weather like on Alaska Explorer?

 The weather on Alaska Explorer varies widely.
-Sometimes it is sunny and warm, while at other times it is rainy and cold; typical summer temperatures range from the high 40s to high 60s during the day and cooler at night.
+Sometimes it is sunny and warm, while at other times it is rainy and cold: typical summer temperatures range from the high 40s to the high 60s during the day and cooler at night.